aleph2c/miros/docs/_sources/introduction.rst.txt

 It is easy to manifest a class diagram in Python since Python started as an object-oriented programming language of the C++ family.
 But how do you create the code that is described by a behavioural statechart diagram?
-Well, that's the point of this library: it provides you with the syntax, concurrency and queuing infrastructure needed to make it work in Python.
+Well, that's the point of this library: it provides you with the syntax, concurrency, queuing and messaging infrastructure needed to make it work in Python.

 The UML movement contained two different philosophically opposed groups.
 The first wanted to construct a set of picture languages, whose semantics were